Every developer has sat through a 20 minute build, wondering which of a hundred tests just broke— only to discover it was ‘that one obscure component’

 |--------------------------------------|

-More tests equal to longer build time
+More tests mean longer build time

 +------------+-------------+---------------+